Amazing Day Trip to Lamma Island (Hong Kong)

 Sok Kwu Wan Lookout Pavilion

-The Sok Kwu Wan Lookout Pavillion offers your first look at the finish line – the village of Sok Kwu Wan!
+The Sok Kwu Wan Lookout Pavilion offers your first look at the finish line – the village of Sok Kwu Wan!

 From this lookout, you can see the fishing villages as well as other islands in the distance.